ronantakizawa/trendpost/Readme.md

 Postman: https://www.postman.com/

 Feel free to change your desired PORT# by changing the index.js file.
-On your API client, enter http://localhost:(YOUR_PORT)
+On your API client, enter http://localhost:(YOUR_PORT).

+Run npm start on terminal, and the application should start.

 To get the Trendpost data, select POST.
 Type in a JSON file with a body that has parameters instagramAPIID and serpAPIID.

 Example:
 "instagramAPIID":"YOUR_API_KEY"
 "serpAPIID": "YOUR_API_KEY"